 Will your idea succeed?
 The answer can depend on the people you bring on board.
-That's why it's vitally important that you create a plan to hire good, capable, accommodating employees for your small business.
+That's why it's vitally important that you hire good, capable, accommodating employees for your small business.

 The problem: It can be really tough to find qualified people who will give it their all every day.

 The good news is that there are simple strategies to overcome this problem.
 Here, we'll coach you through some of the steps you can take to find great applicants, ensure they'll be a good fit for your business, and keep them happy—and engaged in their work—over the long term.

 Before you hire employees for your small business, make a list of the positions you need to fill.
 Of course, some of these positions will need to be filled by multiple people.
 Keep a running tally of the precise number of employees you need.

 Next, be clear about the qualifications you expect your employees to meet.
 Take time to define the skills, personality traits, and strengths you believe your employees should have to excel in a role and be a good representation of your organization.

 Think of additional nice-to-have qualities you’d like to see in your candidates, too.
 As you begin evaluating candidates, you can refer to this list and move forward with people who demonstrate these traits.

 By spending time on job sites or a successful competitor’s job board, you’ll likely find postings for jobs that are similar to your own.
 Refer to those posts as you structure your own, but make adaptions that suit your business.
 And, importantly, be sure that your postings: